 - Your healthcare provider will make an incision on your chest.
-He may also make one on your neck near your jugular vein.
-This will help him direct the catheter.
+Your provider may also make one on your neck near your jugular vein.
+This will help your provider direct the catheter.
 Your healthcare provider will tunnel the catheter under your skin on the right side of your chest.
 The catheter will be moved forward into your internal jugular vein.
-Then, he will move it forward until it is in or near your right atrium.
+Then, your provider will move it forward until it is in or near your right atrium.
 An ultrasound or x-ray may be used to help guide placement of the catheter.
 Stitches will be placed to hold the catheter in place.
 The catheter will have 2 ports on the end.
 One port will be red and the other will be blue.
 A clear dressing will be placed over the catheter and the area where it goes into the skin.
 The ports will not be covered.

 What are the risks of perma-cath placement?

 You may bleed from your catheter site or get an infection.
 Your healthcare provider may need to put in an extra stitch to stop the bleeding.
 The guidewire or catheter can cut your blood vessels.
 Your catheter may become kinked, or you may develop a blood clot.
 Your catheter may come out of place or break.
 You may need to have your catheter replaced.